-What is the outlook for patients who have rhabdomyolysis?
+What is the outlook for rhabdomyolysis?

 Many people recover after rhabdomyolysis treatment.
 But most people have lingering muscle weakness for a few weeks after the injury.
 In up to 50% of rhabdomyolysis cases, people experience acute kidney injury.
-Some people need dialysis for an extended time if their kidneys cannot function.
+Some people need dialysis for an extended time if their kidneys can’t function.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy